Wagner-BWG/blogs-api/README.md

 }
 ```

-**IMPORTANT:** The `displayName` must be at least 8 characters long, the `password` must be at least 6 characters long adn the `email` must be in the format `<prefix@domain>`.
-Otherwise you will receive a status code 400  and error message explaining the error.
+**IMPORTANT:** The `displayName` must be at least 8 characters long, the `password` must be at least 6 characters long and the `email` must be in the format `<prefix@domain>`.
+Otherwise you will receive a status code 400  and error message explaining which of the is invalid.
 Each email can only be registered in the database once.
 If you try to create two users with the same email, you will receive a status code 409 message saying this `User already registered`.
 </details>